AgoraIO/Agora-WordPress/README.md

 Easily add live broadcasting and video conferencing functionality into your Wordpress posts and page.

 ## Description ##
-The Agora WordPress plugin allows you to easily add live broadcast or video conferencing functionality into your posts and pages.
+The Agora Video for WordPress plugin allows you to easily add live broadcast or video conferencing functionality into your posts and pages.
 Through the admin dashboard, you can easily create and configure a broadcast or communication channel.
-The Agora WordPress plugin is also highly customizable and enables  you to  pick and choose the calling or interactive broadcast settings you need.
+The Agora Video for WordPress plugin is also highly customizable and enables  you to  pick and choose the calling or interactive broadcast settings you need.

 Agora is a Real-Time Engagement Platform as a Service that provides a fully encrypted, GDPR and HIPPA-compliant network.
 Agora delivers easy to embed Real-Time Communications (RTC) and Engagement APIs which include all the development tools and cloud infrastructure needed for mobile, web, and desktop applications.